Railroad Yards Marker Dedication

 - Atlases, Gazetteers, Directories and other publications – copy of page(s) relevant to marker text, including title page, publisher and publication date of source; please note that local history publications are rarely accepted as primary sources documentation.

 - Deeds, Wills, Probate Files, Inventories, Court Records and other government records – copy of the orignal document; with some exceptions, transcriptions alone or abstracts of deeds are not accepted.*

 - Letters, other correspondence – please provide copies of the entire letter or correspondence; with some exceptions, transcritions alone are not accepted.*

-- Journals, Ledgers, Church Records and Business Records – copy of page(s) containing relevant information, including title page, cover or spine with author/owner’s name and date, if not appearing on page with information.
+- Journals, Ledgers, Church Records and Business Records (bound volumes)– copy of page(s) containing relevant information, including title page, cover or spine with author/owner’s name and date, if not appearing on page with information.